Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Here you will also find the Robot Restaurant, an experience you should not miss when coming to Tokyo.

-If you want something else to see aside from skyscrapers and busy streets filled with people but you do not want to go far from the city, you may want to drop by Golden Gai.
+If you want something else to see aside from skyscrapers and busy streets filled with people but do not want to go far from the city, you may want to drop by Golden Gai.
 It is a small fragment of the old Tokyo; an architectural legacy.
 It is like time-traveling to Tokyo’s past.

 When you arrive in Golden Gai, you will find six small alleys with dim lights and rickety, narrow buildings – but don’t be afraid since Tokyo is among the safest cities in the world with a low crime rate.
 If you walk through in the daytime like I did in the first place, don’t be fooled, this place only comes alive at night!